OpenSourceFellows/amplify/CHECKOUT.md

 ## Introduction

 Amplify uses Stripe to process donations for non-profit organizations.
-Use these API endpoints to store and complete transactions.
+Amplify uses these API endpoints to store and complete transactions.

 ## Implementation